port-labs/ocean/docs/framework-guides/docs/deployment/_ui-installation-process.md

 :::tip UI Installation Process
-All the integrations in the [Integration Library](../integrations-library/integrations-library.md) can be installed using the Port UI.
+All the integrations in the [integrations library](../integrations-library/integrations-library.md) can be installed using Port's UI.
 The UI will guide you through the installation process.

 <details>
-<summary>To get to the integration installation page you should follow these steps:</summary>
+<summary>To get to the integration installation page</summary>

-1. Go your Organization page in the [Port UI](https://app.getport.io).
+1. Login to [Port](https://app.getport.io) and browse to the [builder page](https://app.getport.io/dev-portal).

-2. Open the Ingest modal by clicking the Ingest Button on the blueprints.
+2. Open the ingest modal by expanding one of the [blueprints](https://docs.getport.io/build-your-software-catalog/define-your-data-model/setup-blueprint/) and clicking the ingest button on the blueprints.

    ![Ingest Button](@site/static/img/ingest-button-1.png)